Questions and Answers Regarding Selecting Car Amplifier Correctly

 Is it true or only it is stunt to create fear in customer to go for purchasing otter set.
 Please share your views?
 Accordingly, I will do so.

-Car amplifiers are extremely efficient units, of course I am referring to the good quality ones.
+Answer: Car amplifiers are extremely efficient units, of course I am referring to the good quality ones.

 These may be emitting more heat because these are designed for high bass music, heat and power dissipation are directly proportional to the bass level, and therefore car amplifiers could be notorious for their heat dissipation rate, it's not their fault.